-- 1. Correction with a Soldering Iron - 1-1.
+1. Correction with a Soldering Iron

+- 1-1.
 In order to reduce damage to the capacitor, be sure to preheat the capacitor and the mounting board.

 Preheat to the temperature range shown in Table 3.
 A hot plate, hot air type preheater, etc. can be used for preheating. - 1-2.
 After soldering, do not allow the component/PCB to cool down rapidly. - 1-3.
 Perform the corrections with a soldering iron as quickly as possible.
-If the soldering iron is applied too long, there is a possibility of which will cause deterioration of the adhesive strength and other problems.
+If the soldering iron is applied too long, there is a possibility of causing solder leaching on the terminal electrodes, which will cause deterioration of the adhesive strength and other problems.